• Skip to main content

 Why This Recipe Works

-If you love this classic American candy bar as much as I do, you are going to want to make a batch of this pronto.
-It is great for holiday gatherings and also acts as the perfect delicious gift.
+If you love this classic American candy bar as much as I do, you are going to want to make a batch of this satisfying Snickers Fudge pronto.
+It is a great sweet treat for holiday gatherings and also acts as the perfect, and delicious, homemade gift.

 Fudge ingredients lined up on a counter.

-Chocolate chips – Milk chocolate chips melt well and align best with the way a Snickers bar tastes like.
-Dark chocolate or semi-sweet chocolate chips work great, too!
+Chocolate chips – Milk chocolate chips melt well and taste like a Snickers bar.
+Dark chocolate or semi-sweet chocolate chips work great, too.

-Peanut butter – Use creamy peanut butter (with added peanuts in recipe) OR omit the peanuts and use chunky peanut butter.
+Peanut butter – Use creamy peanut butter or omit the peanuts and use chunky peanut butter.

 Marshmallow creme – Make your own marshmallow creme by cooking 2 cups of mini marshmallows, 2 tbsp of butter and 2 tbsp of light corn syrup in a medium saucepan over medium-low heat.
 Cook and stir until free of lumps.